uabryanblue/bryan_blue_thesis_UA_fall_2024/README.md

 # EFFECTS OF IN SITU LEAF WARMING ON NET PHOTOSYNTHETIC CO2 ASSIMILATION IN *THEOBROMA CACAO* L. (cacao):  A STUDY IN THE BIOSPHERE 2 TROPICAL RAINFOREST

+Bryan P. Blue, Bonnie L. Hurwitz, Gene A. Giacomelli, Joost van Haren

+A partial thesis fulfillment to the Department of Biosystems Engineering, College of Agriculture, Life and Environmental Sciences at the University of Arizona.

 ### DATA_LOGGER_ANALYSIS

 R code to analyze the heating device and climate sensor data